andreincu/styler/README.md

 # Styler

 Styler is a plugin for Figma that generates styles based on selected layers.

-## Features

-- Generate Styles
-- Apply Styles
-- Detach Styles
-- Remove Styles
+Basically, you can control your styles by changing layer properties and updating the styles.

 ## Usage